-TAV Airports is a success story built on accumulation of knowledge, experience and creativity gained in airport operations; one of the world’s most challenging sectors.
-TAV’s history started in 1997 along with the tender for Istanbul Ataturk Airport International Terminal.
-TAV Airports Holding was established as a joint venture between Tepe and Akfen groups who won the tender.
-Having turned into a great success story in its sector in a very short period of time, TAV has soon become a global brand name thanks to its know-how, highly skilled human resources and advanced technology in airport construction projects as well as the brand new field of airport operations.
-Having gone through a restructuring process in 2006 in line with its goals, TAV re-organized its “operation” and “construction” activities under TAV Airports Holding and TAV Construction.
-Following this re-structuring process, TAV Airports Holding was offered to public in February 2007.
-In May 2012, 38% of TAV Airports’ shares was sold to Aéroports de Paris Group.
+TAV Airports is a success story built on the accumulation of knowledge, experience and creativity gained in airport operations, one of the world’s most challenging sectors.
+TAV’s history started in 1997 with the tender for the Istanbul Ataturk Airport International Terminal.
+TAV Airports Holding was established as a joint venture between the Tepe and Akfen groups, who won the tender.
+Having grown to become a great success story within a very short period of time, TAV soon became a global brand in airport construction projects as well as airport operations; a brand new area, thanks to its know-how, highly skilled human resources and advanced technology.
+Having gone through a restructuring process in 2006 in line with its goals, TAV re-organized its “operational” and “construction” activities under TAV Airports Holding and TAV Construction.
+Following this re-structuring process, TAV Airports Holding was opened up for public offering in February 2007.
+In May 2012, 38 percent of TAV Airports’ shares was sold to Aéroports de Paris.

-Today, TAV Airports, Turkey’s leading brand in the global airport operation sector, operates Istanbul Ataturk, Ankara Esenboga, Izmir Adnan Menderes and Gazipasa-Alanya airports in Turkey.
-Tbilisi and Batumi airports in Georgia, Monastir and Enfidha-Hammamet airports in Tunisia, Skopje and Ohrid airports in Macedonia, Madinah Airport in Saudi Arabia and Zagreb Airport in Croatia are also operated by TAV Airports.
-TAV Airports has also got the operating rights of Milas-Bodrum Airport.
-TAV Airports also operates in other areas of airport operations including duty free, food and beverage, ground handling, IT, security and operation services.
-Within this scope, TAV Airports operates duty-free, food and beverage and other commercial areas at Riga Airport in Latvia.
-Together with its subsidiaries, the company provided service to approximately 650,000 aircrafts and 84 million passengers in 2013.
+Today, TAV Airports, Turkey’s leading brand in the global airport operations sector, operates Istanbul Atatürk, Ankara Esenboğa, Izmir Adnan Menderes and Gazipaşa-Alanya airports in Turkey.
+The Tbilisi and Batumi airports in Georgia, Monastir and Enfidha-Hammamet airports in Tunisia, Skopje and Ohrid airports in Macedonia, Madinah Airport in Saudi Arabia and Zagreb Airport in Croatia are also operated by TAV Airports.
+Having undertaken the operation of the Milas-Bodrum Airport domestic terminal in July, 2014, TAV Airports will take over the operation of the international terminal beginning in the final quarter of 2015.
+The Holding also operates in other areas of airport operations including duty-free, food and beverage, ground handling services, IT, security and operation services.
+As part of these diversified services TAV Airports also operates the duty-free, food and beverage and other commercial areas at Riga Airport in Latvia.
+In 2014, the company provided services for 743,000 flights and 95 million passengers.